A Judge Ordered Uber To Return Documents Allegedly Stolen From Google's Waymo

 A federal judge has ordered Uber to return any driverless car documents its employees allegedly stolen from Google's Waymo by May 31 as part of a bitter trade secrets lawsuit between the two tech giants, according to an order unsealed by the court Monday morning.
-California judge William Alsup also barred a key engineer from working on a portion of Uber's self-driving car program.
+US District Judge William Alsup also barred a key engineer from working on a portion of Uber's self-driving car program.

-Waymo had requested an injunction to halt or limit Uber's self-driving program pending a trial as part of its lawsuit alleging the ride-hail giant is using stolen trade secrets from Alphabet's autonomous vehicle unit for its own benefit.
-The court order on Monday requires Uber to produce a comprehensive log of all communications that Anthony Levandowski – the ex-Google engineer who now works at Uber and is at the center of the lawsuit – had about LiDAR, the technology at issue in the case.
+Waymo had requested an injunction to halt or limit Uber's self-driving program pending a trial.
+It alleged that Anthony Levandowski – the ex-Google engineer who now works at Uber and is at the center of the lawsuit – downloaded files before leaving Alphabet's autonomous vehicle unit, and that those trade secrets are now being used at Uber.
+The court order on Monday requires Uber to produce a comprehensive log of all communications that Levandowski had about LiDAR, the technology at issue in the case.
 LiDAR refers to “light detection and ranging” systems; It uses rapid pulses of laser light to help self-driving cars measure distance and navigate the world around them.

+"As far as the record shows, Levandowski remains in possession of over 14,000

+confidential files from Waymo, at least some of which likely contain Waymo’s trade secrets," Alsup wrote in the court order.
+"Misuse of that treasure trove remains an ever-present danger wholly at his whim."

 "We are pleased with the court's ruling that Uber can continue building and utilizing all of its self-driving technology, including our innovation around LiDAR," an Uber spokesperson said in a statement.
 "We look forward to moving toward trial and continuing to demonstrate that our technology has been built independently from the ground up."

-On Thursday, Alsup asked federal prosecutors to investigate Uber's self-driving program and one of its top engineers for potential theft of trade secrets.
+On Thursday, Alsup asked federal prosecutors to investigate Uber's self-driving program for potential theft of trade secrets.

-Waymo had requested that the judge bar Uber from using its trade secrets and prevent Levandowski from working on the self-driving project entirely.
-On April 27, Uber preempted an injunction decision by moving Levandowski out of a leadership position in its self-driving program and into a lesser role.
-The lawsuit centers around laser technology called LiDAR (Light Detection And Ranging), which helps self-driving cars see.
 Uber has said its own technology is “fundamentally different” from Waymo’s designs.
 But Waymo insists that Uber’s work has been informed by its own trade secrets.
-Levandowski's new role absolved him from any official involvement with LiDAR.

 Uber's self-driving program got off the ground in February 2015, after the company poached dozens of researchers from Carnegie Mellon University's robotics unit.
 It has since lost many of those engineers to newer upstarts, including Aurora Innovation (started by the former leaders of Google and Tesla's respective self-driving programs) and Argo AI, which is backed by Ford.

-The ride-hail giant has since launched pilot programs in Pittsburgh, Pennsylvania, Arizona and San Francisco.
-While its program is still in its early stages – in March, some of its cars in Arizona still needed human intervention about once per mile, according to internal metrics obtained by BuzzFeed – its program has made a very public splash.
+Uber has since launched pilot programs in Pittsburgh, Pennsylvania, Arizona and San Francisco.
+While the ride-hail behemoth's program is still in its early stages – in March, some of its cars in Arizona still needed human intervention about once per mile, according to internal metrics obtained by BuzzFeed –it has made a very public splash.

 Google's spinoff Waymo, on the other hand, began working on self-driving technology in 2009 and just launched a public pilot program in Phoenix, Arizona in April to chauffeur people around on a daily basis in its own cars.
 (The company has also invited many people over the years to ride in its vehicles, but this is its first pilot of this kind.)

-At a court hearing last week about Waymo's request for an injunction against Uber, Alsup told Waymo it had one of the strongest bodies of evidence he had seen in his career.
-But while it had shown much evidence indicating Levandowski downloaded files before leaving the Google program, it but hadn't yet convinced him that Uber had benefitted from that information.
+At a court hearing last week about Waymo's request for an injunction against Uber, Alsup told Waymo it had one of the strongest bodies of evidence he had seen in his career, but suggested that the company hadn't yet convinced him that Uber had benefitted from information allegedly stolen from it.

 “All that has been proven is he downloaded 14,000 files.
 I’ve given you lots of discovery and so far you don’t have a smoking gun,” Alsup said.